Intro

 - COSO Enterprise Risk Management—Integrating with Strategy and Performance (updated 2017)

-COSO also provides guidance on using both frameworks in its 2014 paper,Improving Organizational Performance and Governance: How the COSO Frameworks Can Help.
+COSO also guides using both frameworks in its 2014 paper, Improving Organizational Performance and Governance: How the COSO Frameworks Can Help.

 The COSO ERM framework defines enterprise risk management as:

-A process, effected by an entity’s board of directors, management and other personnel, applied in strategy-setting and across the enterprise, designed to identify potential events that may affect the entity, and manage risk to be within its risk appetite, to provide reasonable assurance regarding the achievement of entity objectives.
+A process, effected by an entity’s board of directors, management, and other personnel, applied in strategy-setting and across the enterprise, designed to identify potential events that may affect the entity and manage risk to be within its risk appetite, to provide reasonable assurance regarding the achievement of entity objectives.

 According to COSO, the COSO ERM framework is a strategic guide to meeting business objectives, while the COSO internal control framework is a tactical guide.
-Both frameworks can be used in tandem to help enterprises achieve their goals.

 Although they differ in the key components they list, these are complementary and intended to be applied in tandem.